qngapparat/java2faas/README.md

 `java2faas` will transpile your Java code, and put it into the newly created directories `amazon` and `ibm`, respectively.

+Dependencies with Maven (`pom.xml`) are supported and automatically included.

 ## Deploy your code

 ### To Amazon Lambda